Sign Up for Updates

-It’s a deceptively simple question, and one we ask ourselves all the time: how much should I weigh?
-It seems like it should be easy enough to figure out – you can look at standard height weight chart, estimate your frame size (and be honest – not everyone is “large”) and get a pretty good idea of your ideal weight.
-Or, you could use a Body Mass Index Calculator – based on your height and weight, you’re categorized as underweight, normal, overweight or obese.
-These tools – while useful – don’t paint the entire picture, though.
+It’s a deceptively simple question, and one we ask ourselves all the time: How much should I weigh?
+It seems like it should be easy enough to figure out.
+You can look at a standard height-weight chart, estimate your frame size (be honest, not everyone is “large”) and get a pretty good idea of your ideal weight.
+Or, you could use a Body Mass Index Calculator: based on your height and weight, you’re categorized as underweight, normal, overweight or obese.
+These tools, while useful, don’t paint the entire picture, though.

-So figuring out your ideal weight is something that, ideally, is based on an analysis of your body composition—how much fat, and how much lean body mass you have.
+So, figuring out your ideal weight is something that, ideally, is based on an analysis of your body composition—how much fat, and how much lean body mass you have.
 Since we know what the ‘good’ ranges of body fat are (about 14-18% for men; about 20-25% for women), knowing how much fat you have can help you determine more accurately where your weight ought to be.
-If you’re a muscular guy with a high BMI but 15% body fat, you’re fine.
+If you’re a muscular guy with a high BMI but only 15% body fat, you’re fine.
 If you’re a size 2 gal with 28% body fat, you’d be wise to start pumping some iron.

 There are various methods that can determine body composition fairly accurately, but if they’re not available to you, all you need is a mirror, your thumb and your forefinger.
 If you can ‘pinch an inch’ around your middle, above your knee, on the back of your arm, or on your back, you’re probably carrying too much fat.
 And while you might not be able to say precisely how much you should weigh, the easy answer for you is probably, “less than you weigh now.”